 I grew up in Salinas, California, the same hometown of John Steinbeck, one of America’s greatest writers.
 I loved to read (and still do) and frequented the John Steinbeck Library as a child.
 I discovered at an early age that I also enjoyed writing.
 In sixth grade, my teacher, Mr. Graham gave the class an assignment to write a story for a contest.
 The contest required that we create our book binding as well, which we did with cardboard, glue, and wallpaper.
 My book was called “Mully Mully” about a creature who lived in an underwater lake city.
 I was sad when I didn’t win, but I cherished my book so I kept it all these years.
 It wasn’t until a few years ago that I decided to put other stories, roaming around in my mind, down on paper again, or actually, in my case, into a computer.

-Aside from writing, I work full-time and some semesters I also teach at a local community college in Visalia, California, where I now live.
-When I’m not working, I enjoy writing, reading, watching TV, and spending time with my husband and pets (cat-Smokey, dog-Princess).
+I took a non-traditional route to writing, considering I have a doctorate in Educational Leadership.
+Aside from writing, I work full-time as a Training & Development Coordinator at Kaweah Delta, a teaching hospital, and some semesters I also teach at College of the Sequoias in Visalia, California, where I currently live.
+When I’m not at my full-time and part-time job, I enjoy writing, reading, watching TV, and spending time with my husband and pets (cat-Smokey, dog-Princess).

 The Immundus is my debut novel.